wushilin/gosmtp/README.md

 # gosmtp
 SMTP server written in GO.
-It doesn't send mail, but act as a mail server for you to integrate with!
+It doesn't send mail, it acts like a SMTP, so your program can test integration with SMTP servers.

+It stores mails in the "mails" folder by default for viewing.

 # Installing
 ```bash